snurer/snurer/README.md

 - 👋 Hi, I’m Nur!
-- 🧠 I believe in the power of human brain and I'm very enthusiastic about learning new things.
+- 🧠 I believe in the power of human brain and I have passion to learn new things.
 - 👩🏻‍🏫 I was teaching language and I found myself learning IT languages - which I loved.
-- 📚 I'm a student now and I will always be, because learning never ends -- the only constant is change...
+- 📚 I'm a student now and I will always be, because learning never end.
 - 👩‍👧‍👦 Mom of 2 toddlers and coding is easier than being mom:)